tech-srl/differential/README.md

 - Guarding - transforms code to a guarded command form.
 Useful for many applications.
 Fairly tested, may be lacking some language features.
 - Tagging - adds a "T_" prefix to all variables in the code.
 This is an important stage in creating the correlating program.
 - Correlating - Creates a correlating program out of a guarded program and a tagged guarded program.
 Correlation is done at the function level such that functions keep their original prototypes.
 Caveats exist mainly for looping programs, in case loops do not align.
-- Inlining - A disastrous attempt at implement inlining.
-Does not work :)

 cdizy - Analyzer for Semantic Differencing using Correlating Program